Arm Fractures

 What are Arm Fractures?

 An arm fracture is a broken or cracked bone in any of the three bones that construct the arm.
-The humerus is the bone in the upper arm between the shoulder joint and the elbow joint.
+The humerus is the bone in the upper arm between the shoulder and elbow joints.
 There are two bones in the forearm: the radius and the ulna.
 They are located between the elbow joint and the joints of the wrist.
-When standing in anatomical position (arms at sides and palms facing forward) the ulna is the bone closest to the body and the radius is closest to the thumb.
+When standing in an anatomical position (arms at sides and palms facing forward), the ulna is the bone closest to the body, and the radius is closest to the thumb.

 What are the causes of Arm Fractures?

 Arm fractures generally occur because of trauma.
 They commonly occur by falling onto an outstretched hand.
-They can be caused by a direct blow to the arm like being hit with an object like a baseball bat or in an automobile accident.
+They can be caused by a direct blow to the arm, such as being hit with an object like a baseball bat or an automobile accident.
 A crush injury to the arm can also result in a fracture.

-A pathologic fracture occurs in bones that are inherently weak.
-This can be due to a previously undiagnosed congenital deformity of the bone, an occult tumor of the bone, or a medical condition that causes weakness of the bone like osteoporosis or long-term use of corticosteroids.
+A pathologic fracture occurs in inherently weak bones.
+This can be due to a previously undiagnosed congenital deformity of the bone, an occult tumor of the bone, or a medical condition that causes weakness of the bone, like osteoporosis or long-term use of corticosteroids.

-A spiral fracture of the arm is caused by rotation along with muscle contraction of great force, and the resulting crack wraps around the bone in a spiral fashion.
-This type of injury is rare and is sometimes called ball throwers fracture.
+A spiral fracture of the arm is caused by rotation and muscle contraction of great force, and the resulting crack wraps around the bone in a spiral fashion.
+This type of injury is rare and is sometimes called ball thrower fracture.

 Arm fractures usually cause an immediate onset of pain and swelling.
 Depending on the type of fracture, there may be lacerations of the skin with bone fragments sticking out.
-The arm may appear obviously deformed or crooked and need to be supported with the other arm.
+The arm may appear deformed or crooked and must be supported with the other arm.
 The affected arm may be shorter than the other due to displacement or dislocation.
 The range of motion may be severely limited.
-If nerve damage has occurred there may be numbness, tingling, or weakness.
-If damage to the underlying blood vessels has occurred there may be bruising, bleeding, or the hands may appear cyanotic, or blue.
+If nerve damage occurs, there may be numbness, tingling, or weakness.
+If damage to the underlying blood vessels has occurred, there may be bruising and bleeding, or the hands may appear cyanotic or blue.

 How are Arm Fractures diagnosed?